babylard/NetScan/README.md

 # Usage
 To begin, input the IP of the router you would like to scan for connected devices (You must be connected to the network, of course.)
 Along with the range.
 Both fields will be properly set by default as of 0.0.3, then press "Scan".
-The output will begin listing devices it finds in realtime, and should let you know when it is done.
-Afterwards you should have a neat looking list of IP's, MAC Addresses, OS information, etc.
+It will then begin outputting devices it finds in realtime.

 Please view the [Documentation](https://github.com/babylard/NetScan/blob/main/Documentation/docs.ipynb) for more in depth information.